boredcoco/wellnessbot/README.md

 1. repltit
 2. discord (because it is a discord bot)
 3. a discord server to host your bot
+4.  ensure your bot is able to send messages in the discord app setting
-4. uptimerobot (to make the bot run continuously)
+5. uptimerobot (to make the bot run continuously)

 what to do
 1. create a discord bot